Dock Bridge: Description

 The west span carries three tracks exclusively used by Amtrak and NJ Transit for Northeast Corridor intercity and commuter traffic between Newark and New York City.
 The east span carries two PATH tracks used by PATH's Newark-World Trade Center service and one NEC track shared by Amtrak and NJ Transit.
 Due partly to its use of the Dock Bridge, PATH is legally a commuter railroad under the jurisdiction of the Federal Railroad Administration even though it has long operated as a rapid transit system.

 The lower 17 mi downstream of the 90 mi long Passaic River below the Dundee Dam is tidally influenced and navigable.
 When closed the bridge has a vertical clearance of 24 ft above mean high water and opens to clear 135 ft.
 It is infrequently lifted and, prior to 2014, had not received a request for a river traffic opening since 2004.
 In 2011 regulations were changed so that it need not be open on demand (as it previously had) but with a 24-hour notice.
 During four-year removal of dredged materials from the Passaic the bridge is expected to open upwards of 10 times per day.
 In 2020 Amtrak requested that bridge remain in closed position until such time as it can be rehabilitated.
+Amtrak requested permission from the United States Coast Guard in January 2025 to keep the bridge lowered for 120 days; the railroad ultimately wanted to keeping it lowered permanently, so trains could traverse the bridge without delays.